Catholic Church in Germany: Synodal Path and criticism of the German Church

-The synodal path faced a number of criticisms from bishops from all over the world.
+The synodal path faced a number of criticisms from Catholic bishops from around the world.
 In February 2022, the Polish episcopate aired their concerns to Pope Francis, mentioning the impression that "the Gospel is not always the basis for reflection."
-In March 2022, the Scandinavian Bishops also aired their deep concern of a possible "capitulation to the Zeitgeist," on the part of the Germans.
-In April 2022, an international group of more than 70 bishops, criticized the Germans for allegedly looking at things from "the lens of the world rather than through the lens of the truths revealed in Scripture and the Church's authoritative Tradition."
+In March 2022, the Scandinavian bishops also aired their deep concern of a possible "capitulation to the Zeitgeist," on the part of the German bishops.
+In April 2022, an international group of more than 70 bishops criticized the Germans for allegedly viewing these issues through "the lens of the world rather than through the lens of the truths revealed in Scripture and the Church's authoritative Tradition."

-On Nov 24, 2022, the Vatican published the critique of two curial cardinals.
-Cardinal Marc Ouellet, prefect of the Dicastery for Bishops,after praising the seriousness of the Germans in tackling sexual abuse, said that this has been "exploited" to push unrelated ideas, and they seem to be making "concessions" to cultural and media pressure.
+On November 24, 2022, the Vatican published the critique of two curial cardinals.
+Cardinal Marc Ouellet, prefect of the Dicastery for Bishops, after praising the seriousness of the Germans in tackling sexual abuse, said that this has been "exploited" to push unrelated ideas, and they seem to be making "concessions" to cultural and media pressure.
 "The agenda of a limited group of theologians" has become the bishops' proposals, which he says "openly contradict the teaching affirmed by all the popes since the Second Vatican Ecumenical Council."

-Cardinal Luis Ladaria Ferrer, prefect of the Dicastery for the Doctrine of the Faith, warned of "reducing the mystery of the Church to a mere institution of power," and so "the greatest danger" of the proposals is to lose "one of the most important achievements" of Vatican II: "the clear teaching of the mission of the bishops and thus of the local Church."
+Luis Ladaria Cardinal Ferrer, prefect of the Dicastery for the Doctrine of the Faith, warned of "reducing the mystery of the Church to a mere institution of power," and so "the greatest danger" of the proposals is to lose "one of the most important achievements" of Vatican II: "the clear teaching of the mission of the bishops and thus of the local Church."

+On April 4 2025, the Roman-Catholic bishop conference in Germany published after Fiducia supplicans by pope Francis a document, in which blessing ceremonies for same-sex unions are allowed.
+In the document are hepling hints, which church songs or which biblicals texts can be used.